 At Carrick, we help you set financial goals and priorities, then recommend specific steps to meet them.
 We may give advice on how you should allocate your investments; what kind of insurance you need, and explain how certain decisions may affect your taxes or estate.

 A key part of retirement planning for many people is investing in a pension.
 In the same way that you would diversify your investments, diversifying your pension - that is, spreading the investment risk across different markets - is key to obtaining more stable and robust returns and to minimising risk over the long term.

-With years of experience in the financial services sector and, specifically, retirement planning, we’re able to give you the best advice you’ll find anywhere in the world.
-By seeking expert advice before taking steps towards pension planning, you can save yourself money and worry.
+With years of experience in the financial services sector and, specifically, retirement planning, we’re able to give you what is in our opinion the best advice you’ll find anywhere in the world.
+By seeking professional advice before taking steps towards pension planning, you can save yourself money and worry.

 Self-Invested Personal Pensions (SIPPs)

 More flexibility and greater control

 Self-Invested Personal Pensions (SIPPs) are best suited to investors who want greater control over their wealth and financial assets.

 SIPPs are pension wrappers that hold investments until you retire and start to draw a retirement income.
 They work in a similar way to a standard personal pension but the main difference is that, with a SIPP, you have more flexibility to choose your investments.

 With standard personal pension schemes, your investments are managed for you.
 SIPPs give you the freedom to choose and manage your own investments.

 - 100% Control and wide choice of investments